Trekking during the period is a time most of us women dread but well, with some tips you will be all set to go.

 Even though doctors suggest exercise and hiking are best to reduce menstrual cramps, periods can be uncomfortable.
 We believe that it shouldn’t keep you off the trail, and why should boys have all the fun?

 Getting backpacking while on your period is possible (and not as gross as you might think).
 You will have to deal with some extra cramps and a bit more discomfort, but a little preparation and knowledge will have you out on the trail again in no time.

-Here are ten essential tips for comfortable trekking during your periods.
+Here are ten essential tips for how to go trekking during periods.